Skip to content

 FATIGUE MANAGEMENT

-This is day 3 of the race.
-The crew has not slept fully on a boat they are still learning.
-Fatigue is not a soft concern - it is a tactical input that affects decision quality, sail change execution quality, and safety.
+Day 3.
+Crew has not slept fully on a boat they are still learning.
+Fatigue affects decision quality, sail change execution, and safety.

-Watch rotation intensity: - Maintain strict watch rotation; do not pull crew off rest for marginal opportunities - Avoid all-hands evolutions in this phase unless the maneuver is clearly worth >0.3 kts sustained gain - If a watch is depleted and there is no urgent tactical need: let the off-watch sleep longer
+Watch rotation: - Maintain strict rotation; do not pull crew off rest for marginal opportunities. - Avoid all-hands evolutions unless maneuver is clearly worth >0.3 kts sustained. - If a watch is depleted and no urgent tactical need: let off-watch sleep longer.

-Maneuvers to skip vs pursue: - Skip: peeling from one asym to another for <0.2 kts gain; sail changes in deteriorating conditions where the gain is unclear - Pursue: a meaningful wind shift that requires a gybe for >1 kt VMG gain; a WCE detour that the navigator confirms saves >2 hours
+Skip vs pursue: - Skip: peel between asymmetrics for <0.2 kts; sail change in deteriorating conditions with unclear gain. - Pursue: meaningful wind shift requiring gybe for >1 kt VMG gain; WCE detour Navigator confirms saves >2 h.

-Signs of crew fatigue affecting performance: - Slow or hesitant responses to sail trim calls - Repeated questions about what we're doing and why - Unnecessary deck motion or congregation at the helm - If you see these: simplify the sail plan, reduce maneuver frequency, and protect rest time
+Signs of crew fatigue affecting performance: - Slow or hesitant responses to sail trim calls - Repeated questions about what we're doing and why - Unnecessary deck congregation at the helm - If you see these: simplify sail plan, reduce maneuver frequency, protect rest.

 TACTICAL PATIENCE

-At this phase, every hour brings you closer to a result that was largely set by the first 48 hours of racing.
-The temptation to over-manage is highest here and the payoff is lowest.
-Apply these principles:
+Every hour brings you closer to a result largely set by the first 48 hours of racing:

 1. Hold the plan.
-Unless the navigator identifies a meaningful change in the wind or current picture, the routing plan from race start should still be the plan.
+Unless Navigator identifies a meaningful change in wind or current, the routing plan from race start is still the plan.

-2. Don't chase - boats that appear ahead on AIS or fleet tracker may be in a different class with different corrected-time implications.
-Do not abandon your routing to chase visible traffic.
+2. Don't chase.
+Boats visible on AIS may be different classes with different corrected-time implications.
+Do not abandon routing to chase visible traffic.

-3. One decision per period.
-Limit major tactical decisions (sail changes, course changes) to once per watch rotation unless a clear opportunity or threat demands otherwise.
+3. One major decision per watch.
+Limit course/sail changes to once per watch rotation unless a clear opportunity or threat demands otherwise.

 4. Commit.
 Once a decision is made, sail it fast.
-Re-litigating decisions with tired crew is corrosive.
+Re-litigating with tired crew is corrosive.